Cray-HPE/docs-csm/operations/boot_orchestration/BOS_API_Versions.md

 ## Mechanical differences

-When a session is created in BOS v1, BOS starts a Kubernetes job called the Boot Orchestration Agent \(BOA\), which manages all of the nodes.
+When a session was created in BOS v1, BOS started a Kubernetes job called the Boot Orchestration Agent \(BOA\), which managed all of the nodes.
-BOA moves through one phase at a time, ensuring that all nodes have completed the phase before moving on to the next.
-This means that all nodes proceed in lock step.
+BOA moved through one phase at a time, ensuring that all nodes had completed the phase before moving on to the next.
+This meant that all nodes proceeded in lock step.

 BOS v2 does away with BOA, replacing it with long-running operators that are each responsible for moving nodes through a particular phase transition.
 These operators monitor nodes individually, not as a group, allowing each node to proceed at its own pace, improving retry handling and speeding up the overall booting process.

 ## The CLI

 If no version is specified, the BOS CLI defaults to the `v2` endpoints. `cray bos <command>` defaults to `cray bos v2 <command>`.
-This is a change from the previous release.
 To avoid compatibility issues when the CLI's default version changes, scripts using the CLI should always explicitly specify a version.
 The behavior of defaulting to a version when the version parameter is omitted is a convenience to users and is not intended for scripts.